SXDIST/DayZ-LOD-Tools/README.md

 -   I have added a note in the **"Requirements"** section stating that **Arma 3 Object Builder** is mandatory, so users will immediately understand this dependency.
 -   The installation instructions now clearly describe the process of downloading the `.zip` from the Releases and using the "Install" button in Blender, as you specified.

-If you have any additional requests or need anything changed, let me know!
->>>>>>> 473e4c19f88fad49c3773f280ddb66eec7f79f5a